Barsnes/QuixzLaravel/README.md

 It is not finished, and there might be bugs, or bad code.
 If you find any, feel free to make an issue, and I'll look into it.

 If you fork this project, make sure your read [ Quixz' rules](https://quixz.eu/downloads " Quixz eSports website.") on using their logo and graphics.
 If you have any questions or concerns, please create an issue or email me at [tobiasbarsnes@gmail.com](mailto:tobiasbarsnes@gmail.com "tobiasbarsnes@gmail.com")

+You WILL need to seed the database manually with some values manually.
+Please see errors thrown when rendering a view.

 ## Tools Used